chuanqisun/htmaa-2025/src/posts/week-02/index.md

 ![First assembly](./media/shop-10-first-assembly.webp)
 **Kanji 一期一会 (ichigo ichie), meaning once-in-a-lifetime encounter**

-I added all the tiles to display the phrase "The Future of Parametric Design", something we are doing for this class, "Stand out", "Blaze the trail", and "Make mountains", values I learned from my professor [Hiroshi Ishii](https://www.media.mit.edu/people/ishii/overview/).
+I added all the tiles to display the phrase "The Future of Parametric Design", something we are doing for this class; "Stand out", "Blaze the trail", and "Make mountains", values I learned from my professor [Hiroshi Ishii](https://www.media.mit.edu/people/ishii/overview/).

 ![Final assembly](./media/shop-11-final-assembly.webp)
 **Final assembly**